lemanschik/lemanschik/README.md

 review on youtube:
 - https://www.youtube.com/watch?v=fZDa1LezwOU

-## writter of the stuff after 0xAA55 ....
+## writer of the stuff after 0xAA55 ....

 ECMAScript is a wrong understood as a language when applyed to glue code in a expressiv way without abusiv use it is a Highly Expressiv Incremental